Senthoorapoove: Plot

 Soundarapandian's tale is also revealed in a nonlinear way (as his memories).
-Soundarapandian was a soldier, who, along with a young teacher Radha, jailed a local thug Udayappan.
+Soundarapandian was a soldier who, along with a young teacher Radha, jailed a local thug Udayappan.
 Soundarapandian later married Radha.
 Gopal was from Soundarapandian's village.
 Years later, a young man joins their family as a servant.
 Udayappan, upon escaping from prison, murders Soundarapandian's wife, son, and the servant.
-Soundarapandian manages to kill Udayappan but not before the latter severely beats him.
-The servant was Ponni's stepbrother Oomaiyan, who, before his death, had requested Soundarapandian to save Ponni from his evil mother, Ponnamma.
-This was the reason behind his arrival to village.
-After failing to negotiate with Ponnamma, Soundarapandian plots to secretly take Ponni away from her house.
-However, the plan fails, and a nearly killed Soundarapandian is saved by Sundaramurthy.
+Soundarapandian manages to kill Udayappan, but not before the latter severely beats him.
+The servant was Oomaiyan, who, before his death, had requested Soundarapandian to save Ponni from his evil mother Ponnamma.
+This was the reason behind his arrival in the village.
+After failing to negotiate with Ponnamma, Soundarapandian plots to take Ponni away from her house secretly.
+However, the plan fails, and Sundaramurthy saves a nearly dead Soundarapandian.

 After learning about Soundarapandian's condition, Ashok decides to leave his love and the village to make Soundarapandian continue his treatment.
-He later drops the plan after thinking more about it.
+He later drops the plan after thinking it over.
 Soundarapandian, Ashok, and Sundaramurthy make one last attempt to save Ponni.
-Having enough of his wife, Ponni's father helps her escape and later asks his wife to consume poison before he commits suicide.
-Ponnamma and her husband both die.
+Having had enough of his wife, Rajavelu helps Ponni escape and later asks Ponnamma to consume poison before he commits suicide; they both die.
 Although Ponnamma's goons follow them, Ashok, Ponni, Sundaramurthy, and Soundarapandian manage to escape in a train with Soundarapandian almost dead.